krithikavenkatraman-tech/python-for-bioinformatics/scripts/dna_reverse_complement.md

 Generate the reverse complement of a DNA sequence using Python.

-## Concepts

-- DNA Base Pairing
-- Reverse Complement
-- String Manipulation
-- Python Dictionaries

-## Example
+## Biological Background

+DNA consists of complementary base pairs:
+- A ↔ T
+- G ↔ C

+The reverse complement is widely used in PCR primer design, sequence analysis, and genomics.

-Input
+## Input

+DNA sequence

+Example:
 ATGCCGTA

-Output
+## Output

 TACGGCAT

+## Concepts Used

+- Python dictionaries
+- String slicing
+- Loops
+- DNA base pairing

+## Applications

+- Primer design
+- Sequence alignment
+- Comparative genomics